svecosystem/formsnap/sites/docs/content/components/form-field.md

 ---
 title: <Form.Field />
-description: A component that provides necessary context for a field
+description: A component that provides necessary context for a field.
 ---

 The `<Form.Field/>` component provides the necessary context for it's children to react